iterative/link-check/README.md

 The multi-target nature of this repo makes deploying more complex than usual, but still manageable if one knows how to do so.

-Here's the current flow:
+Here's the current flow to build and deploy a change to the action:

-1. Run `yarn build` with desired changes
+1. Run `yarn build` with desired changes.

-2. cd into the `github-action` subrepo
+2. If the rebuild caused the `github-action` submodule to change, cd in and commit the changes.

+3. Add the changed submodule, then commit the whole thing.

+4. Push with `--recurse-submodules=on-demand`, or otherwise push both repos.

+The CLI, on the other hand, is the standard `yarn build` and `yarn publish`.